mikrono/tModLoaderWiki_kr_ko/build.txt.md

 includePDB = If true, line numbers in exceptions and stack traces will appear if the mod experiences problems.
 Also, Edit and Continue using Visual Studio is possible.

 languageVersion = A number from 4 to 6 indicating the C# language version to use.

+side - The ModSide that controls how this mod is synced between client and server.
+See [ModSide](https://github.com/bluemagic123/tModLoader/wiki/ModSide) for more information.
+Defaults to Both.